Skip to main content

 The portfolio review is an integral part of the admission process at the Jindal School of Art and Architecture.
 We review your portfolio to assess the following:

-Your ability to (re)present and Describe this could be in form of sketches, paintings, drawings, photographs, videos, audio.
-What the assessment shall check is your ability to work with multiple media – mastery is not what we expect; innovative use of multiple media is appreciated and so is the ability to work with different media and how well you describe the things through representation.
+1. Your ability to (re)present and Describe: this could be in the form of sketches, paintings, drawings, photographs, videos, or audio.
+The assessment shall check your ability to work with multiple media – mastery is not what we expect; innovative use of multiple media is appreciated and so is the ability to work with different media and how well you describe things through representation.

 For more information, please contact: